 Prior to SAFSF, she worked with a variety of international education programs including the University of California’s Education Abroad Program as the regional director assistant for Asia and Africa, and the Salzburg Seminar in Austria where she was a program director and led outreach efforts in Latin America.
 Other life/work opportunities involved a stint at the World Bank; leading a management reorganization for a private clothing manufacturer; assisting immigrants in their efforts to secure legal residency in the U.S.; and creating/running a restitution project for juvenile offenders in Western Massachusetts.
 Her fluency in Spanish stems from living and working in Spain, Bolivia and Mexico.

 Virginia has a Masters in International Administration from the School for International Training and a B.A. with honors in Spanish from the University of California, Santa Barbara.
 A TEDx Manhattan alumni (2014), Virginia lives in Santa Barbara, CA and has two daughters.

-Before joining SAFSF, Susie served as a project manager with the Ventura County-based consulting firm Visionality, where she advanced the goals of mission-driven organizations through nonprofit management, community event coordination, and project management.
-Her past experience includes research projects exploring the historical and ecological dimensions of alternative agrifood systems, including archival study of the small farming practices of Shenandoah National Park refugees.
-She also worked in the front office of a dental practice and behind-the-scenes at a pro bono environmental law clinic, and enjoyed stints with several urban farms, a southern California land trust, and the Johns Hopkins Center for a Livable Future.
+Before joining SAFSF, Susie advanced the goals of mission-driven organizations through nonprofit management, event coordination, and project management with a Ventura County consulting firm.
+Her past experience includes research projects exploring the historical and ecological dimensions of alternative food and agriculture systems, including archival study of small farmers displaced by the creation of Shenandoah National Park.
+She also coordinated the front office of a dental practice, served as a consultant for the Interdisciplinary Environmental Clinic at Washington University School of Law, and enjoyed stints with several urban farms, a southern California land trust, and the Johns Hopkins Center for a Livable Future.